 - Purchase the complete Expat Arrivals Oslo Guide (PDF)

 Children are very much a part of Oslo’s tapestry and are well cared for and included.
 As such, Oslo is a great place to raise a family.
 The government gives several benefits to families with children, and the more the better.
 Norwegian society is set up to care for children, from school to family life.
-Oslo is a very safe place for children.
+Oslo is also an exceptionally safe place for children.

 There are always events on in the city for children, from festivals and theatre to museum exhibits.
 There is also a wide variety of offers for mothers and their children, such as 'Mommy and Me' yoga, swimming and dance lessons at gyms, as well as daycare at larger gyms.
 Some workplaces offer daycare and even incorporate playrooms with adjoining offices for working parents.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Oslo.
 Please contact us if you'd like to contribute.

 Cigna Global can tailor an international health insurance plan to perfectly fit the needs of you and your family.
 With 86 million customers in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.